MikeHardIce/strigui/doc/intro.md

                      ... )
 ```

-So basically all your widgets will be collected in the map and you simply use a function to transform this map to your liking.
+So basically all your widgets will be collected in a map and you simply use a function to transform this map to your liking.
 Strigui will
-then figure out what needs to be redrawn.
+then figure out what needs to be redrawn or removed from the canvas.

 widgets -> transform (your code) -> draw -> widgets -> transform (your code) -> draw -> ....